felifluid/bachelorarbeit/thesis/chapters/topovis-refinement.typ

 Findings in section !! show, that interpolations in hamada coordinates are coinciding better with the high resolution simulations.

 A more and refined way to improve triangulations is to avoid the causes of unfavorable triangulations in the first place.
-Is can be achieved by interpolating the grid by other means _before_ triangulation is done, which will be discussed next.
+It can be achieved by interpolating the grid by other means _before_ triangulation is done, which will be discussed next.

 // the best method would probably be to use delaunay refinement in combination with interpolation -> outlook